395t/review-assignments/_summaries/sutskever2014sequence_1.md

 The model was used on the WMT'14 English to French Machine Translation task.
 The paper trained the model on a subset of 12 million sentences with vocabulary size of 348 million and 304 million words for French and English respectively.

-They assessed the success of their approach using a BLUE score - typically computed by comparing a translated sentence with some reference translation checking for some overlap.
+Success was based on BLUE score - typically computed by comparing a translated sentence with some reference translation checking for some overlap.
 The higher the score, the closer the model's output translations were to the reference translations.

-With 5 reversed LSTMs and a beam size of 12 they were able to achieve a BLEU score of 34.81, which was larger than what was achieved by the SMT baseline.
+5 LSTMs with different initialization and ordering of batches plus a beam size of 12 were able to achieve a BLEU score of 34.81, which was larger than what was achieved by the SMT baseline.
 The paper claims this was the first time that such results ever occurred for a neural translation model.
 The specific results of their experiment are shown below:

 ![Alt Text](sutskever2014sequence_1e.PNG)